 In addition to improved nutrient absorption, animal fats have the advantage that they contain few polyunsaturated fatty acids, so they are better suited for frying than all vegetable oils except virgin coconut oil.

-You get healthy omega-3 polyunsaturated fatty acids from fatty fish anyway, as well as primarily vitamin A and D.
+You get healthy omega-3 polyunsaturated fatty acids from fatty fish and primarily vitamins A and D.

 With this in mind, it’s easy to see why cod liver oil has the reputation of being a historic natural remedy.

-Also, you may allow yourself 15 minutes of sunshine a day to boost your body’s vitamin D synthesis if the weather permits it.
+Also, you may allow yourself 15 minutes of sunshine daily to boost your body’s vitamin D synthesis if the weather permits it.

-Vitamin A is involved in various body functions, most notably related to growth, vision, and immune defense.
+Vitamin A involves various body functions, notably growth, vision, and immune defense.

 However, the symptoms of vitamin A deficiency explained below can vary in severity in different people.

-If you suspect any symptom of vitamin A deficiency, you should immediately consult your trusted physician.
+If you suspect any symptoms of vitamin A deficiency, you should immediately consult your trusted physician.

 Vitamin A deficiency can affect oocyte quality and thus inhibit fertility.

-Similarly, scientists suggest that too little intake of retinol can affect sperm quality and reduce fertility in men (Clagett-Dame et al. 201128).
+Similarly, scientists suggest that too little retinol intake can affect sperm quality and reduce fertility in men (Clagett-Dame et al. 201128).

 Furthermore, vitamin A deficiency in the mother during pregnancy is associated with higher infant mortality rates (Hadi et al. 200029).